 There is a reason the Manhanset called this place by a name that means sheltered.
 There is a reason the word glynn has survived, across four thousand years of linguistic change, to mean what it still means.
 Some places earn their names over time.
 This island has had several names, in several languages, and they have all meant roughly the same thing.

-Historical sources: Shelter Island Historical Society; The Provisioning Plantation, 1652–1693 (Shillingburg); Sylvester Manor Educational Farm; The Nature Conservancy; New York State Archives; Shelter Island Town records.
+Historical sources: Shelter Island Historical Society (Sub Plan No. 2, 1916; 1698 census records); The Provisioning Plantation, 1652–1693 (Shillingburg); Sylvester Manor Educational Farm; The Nature Conservancy; New York State Archives; Shelter Island Town records; New England portrait painting tradition c.
+1650–1720 (Saunders & Miles, American Colonial Portraits, Smithsonian Institution Press).
+Portrait subjects unidentified; period attribution based on stylistic analysis.
 For archival research, contact the Shelter Island Historical Society.